Luzifer/twitch-bot/docs/content/configuration/config-file.md

     # Disable message using templating, must yield string `true` to disable the automated message
     disable_on_template: '{{ ne .myvariable true }}'

+# Module configuration by channel or defining bot-wide defaults.
+See
+# module specific documentation for options to configure in this
+# section.
+All modules come with internal defaults so there is no
+# need to configure this but you can overwrite the internal defaults.
+module_config:
+  some-module:  # Name of the module to configure
+    default:    # Bot-wide, fallback for all channels
+      some_option: true
+    mychannel:  # Channel-specific, only valid for this channel
+      some_option: false

 # List of rules.
 See documentation for details or use web-interface
 # to configure.
 rules: # See below for examples